dwshadle/florence-price-catalog/_texts/price-the_daisy.md

 - 1946

 ## Instrumentation
-- Solo piano and medium or high voice
+- Piano and medium or high voice

 ## Length
 -